dkarunakaran/scenario_extraction_framework/README.md

 ## Generate OpenX files
 Once we are in the container, follow below steps

+* Navigate the the parameters folder
 ```
 cd /validation/parameters/
 ```

+* Generate OpenX files such as OpenSCENARIO and OpendDRIVE files

 ```
 python3 generate_openx.py
 ```

+* This will execute OpenX files in Esmini OpenSCENARIO player.
+AT the moment we are running esmini headless as we haven't added GUI to docker.

 ```
 python3 esmini_data.py
 ```

+* Create some plots for visulaisation and you can find them in /validation/parameters/plots folder

 ```
 python3 plot.py